colons/pyfoot/README.md

 ### Easy extensibility

-The environment that modules live in is simple, consistent and flexible.
-For some examples, see the Module Development tutorial below.
+The environment that pyfoot's plugins live in is simple, consistent and flexible.
+For some examples, see the Plugin Development tutorial below.

 ### And more…